meshahzad92/Chatbot-AI-using-Streamlit/README.md

 # text2text_Streamlit
 In this code, there is use of Streamlit library for an attractive Webpage where you can enter your prompt to get a response.

+# t2t_Streamlit_history
+In this code, there is use of Streamlit library for an attractive Webpage where you can enter your prompt to get a response and you can also watch your search history.